 Nikhef and Bonn have also taken part in designing a successor ASIC of the currently used Timepix.
-The new Timepix-3 features several improvements, which promises a much better performance.
+The new Timepix-3 features several improvements, which promise a much better performance.
 In particular it is multi-hit capable, can record both time and charge of each signal, has a much faster digitization frequency (640 MHz) and can be read out quasi continuously.
-A first beam test of two single TimePix-3 ASICs covered with a Micromegas grid took place in August 2015 at CERN SPS.
+Also, the grid design was revised increasing the active area to 97.7 percent of the pixel area.
+First Timepix-3-based GridPix detectors have been built and tested.
+A testbeam campaign was conducted in July 2017 at the ELSA accelerator in Bonn and a single GridPix detector was exposed to an 2.5 GeV electron beam [74].
+The performance clearly surpassed the one of Timepix-based GridPixes.
+In particular the longitudinal spatial resolution could be improved by over one order of magnitude.